jhuckaby/pixl-server-pool/README.md

 If `compress_regex` is omitted, it defaults to *all* content types.

-It should be noted that compressing responses in the child worker processes has trade-offs, and it is only a net performance win for payloads within a certain size range.
-This is because the child / parent communication is JSON over STDIO, so the encoded payload has to be converted to [Base64](https://en.wikipedia.org/wiki/Base64), serialized to JSON, sent over STDIO to the parent, parsed, then converted back to binary again.
-So for this to be effective, your uncompressed payloads should be smaller than 1MB or so.
-This also depends on CPU architecture and server hardware specs, as well as your specific application traffic and payloads.

-For these reasons, child encoding is disabled by default.
-It is recommended that you only enable it if you know exactly what you are doing.

 **Note:** The legacy `gzip_child` property is still supported, and is treated as an alias to `compress_child`.

 ## Delegating Requests